tonyaldon/swapping-divs-with-htmx/README.md

     cd swapping-divs-with-htmx
     browser-sync start -s -w --files "*"

-If you are an Emacs Lisp programmers you can check `index.el` file which has been used to generate the index files in that repository.
+If you are an Emacs Lisp programmer you can check `index.el` file which has been used to generate the index files in that repository.